evennia/evennia/docs/sphinx/source/wiki/CodingUtils.rst

 ::

-          #python code is at this indentation
+    #python code is entered at a given indentation
           intxt = """
           This is an example text that will end up with a lot of whitespace on the left.